Doubly Free-Boundary Macdonald Processes: Reflection Identities and Jack Asymptotics: Partition Function

-\begin{proof} Let us consider a sequence of partitions \(((\pmb{\mu}\in \YY^{r-l+2}=\mu^{(l)},\mu^{(l+1)},\ldots,\mu^{(r+1)}\).
-Recall that the interlacing relations between each pair of consecutive partitions are given by (a)-(d).
-These interlacing relations satisfy nontrivial commutation relations (Lemma \ref{le17}), trivial commutation relations (Lemma \ref{le18}) and reflection relations (Corollary \ref{c16}).
+Recall that the interlacing relations between consecutive partitions are prescribed by conditions (a)--(d) above.
+These interlacing relations satisfy nontrivial commutation relations (Lemma~\ref{le17}), trivial commutation relations (Lemma~\ref{le18}), and reflection relations (Corollary~\ref{c16}).

-The strategy for evaluating partition function $Z_{c_l,c_r}$ in this case is to interchange the interlacing relations; or equivalently the ``$+$" and ``$-$" signs.
+The strategy is to commute the interlacing relations, or equivalently the $+$ and $-$ signs, until the partition function factors into an explicit product.

-\textit{Step 1.} Commute the interlacing relations such that any relation in $\{\prec,\prec'\}$ is to the right of any relation in $\{\succ, \succ'\}$.
-By Lemma \ref{le17}, these interchanges of relations will give us a factor
+\textit{Step 1.} Commute the interlacing relations so that every relation in $\{\prec,\prec'\}$ lies to the right of every relation in $\{\succ,\succ'\}$.
+By Lemma~\ref{le17}, these commutations contribute the factor

-\textit{Step 2.} For each $b_i=-$ (say, successively from left to right), move it to the left and bounce it on the left boundary, then move it to the right and bounce it on the right boundary, and finally put it back at the original position.
-By Corollary \ref{c16}, the bounces on the left boundary give a factor
+\textit{Step 2.} For each $b_i=-$ (from left to right), move it to the left boundary, reflect it there, move it to the right boundary, reflect it again, and finally return it to its original position.

-After bouncing at the left boundary, every $x_i$ has its parameter multiplied by $u^2$.
-By Corollary \ref{c16}, the bounces on the right boundary give a factor